Yuhan-Fei/SMRTnet/README.md

 SMRTnet uses an ensemble scoring strategy to make prediction based on the 5 models from 5-fold cross-validation
 <p align="center"><img src="figs/scoring.png" width=100% /></p>

 You can perform inference using two approaches.
-The difference between <b>do_ensemble</b> and <b>do_infer</b> lies in whether multiple GPUs are used:
+The difference between them lies in whether multiple GPUs are used:
+For a single GPU inference:
 ```
-python main.py --do_ensemble #using a single GPU
+python main.py --do_ensemble
 ```
-or
+For multiple GPUs inference:
 ```
-python main.py --do_infer   #using multiple GPUs
+python main.py --do_infer
 ```